All posts

 Mercury, Relay, and other neobanks commonly reject LLC applications that list a registered agent address as the business mailing address.
 The same applies to payment processors like Stripe and PayPal.
 Using a virtual mailbox address instead avoids this specific rejection trigger.

-The IRS sends correspondence to the address on file.
-If the LLC's EIN application (Form SS-4) or annual filings list the registered agent address, the IRS sends correspondence there.
-Registered agents are not set up to handle IRS mail — their systems are built around service of process and state filings.
-IRS notices that arrive at a registered agent address may be delayed, misrouted, or not forwarded at all.
+The IRS sends mail to whatever address is on file.
+If your EIN application (Form SS-4) or annual filings list the registered agent address, the IRS sends correspondence there.
+Registered agents are not set up for IRS mail.
+Their systems handle service of process and state filings.
+IRS notices that land at a registered agent may be delayed, misrouted, or never forwarded.

 Registered agent addresses are public record.
-The registered agent address appears on the LLC's state filing, which is searchable by anyone.
-If the same address is used for bank accounts and vendor relationships, it ties the LLC's operational footprint to a public record — reducing the privacy benefit the registered agent was supposed to provide.
+The RA address appears on the LLC's state filing, searchable by anyone.
+If you reuse that same address for bank accounts and vendor relationships, you have tied the LLC's operational footprint to a public record.
+The privacy benefit the registered agent was supposed to provide just evaporated.

 It signals a shell entity.
-When every address associated with the LLC — state filing, bank account, IRS — points to the same registered agent, it creates a pattern that banks, payment processors, and counterparties associate with shell companies.
-This is not illegal, but it increases friction at every step where the LLC's legitimacy is evaluated.
+When every address associated with the LLC points to the same registered agent (state filing, bank account, IRS), banks and payment processors see a pattern they associate with shell companies.
+Not illegal.
+But it increases friction at every step where someone evaluates whether your LLC is real.

 The three addresses every non-resident LLC needs

-Non-resident LLC owners often discover — after running into a bank rejection or a missed IRS notice — that the LLC needs more than one address to function properly.
+Most non-resident LLC owners figure this out the hard way, usually after a bank rejection or a missed IRS notice.
+Your LLC needs more than one address to function.
 Here is how the three address types break down:

 PurposeWhat it's forWho provides itCost